deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 frontend-external   LoadBalancer   10.60.3.181   34.139.243.117   80:30595/TCP   2m1s
 ```

+{{< notice type="tip" id="optional-play-1" title="Optional: Play around" >}}
-> **Optional:** Access the application from the browser and add some products to the cart.
+Optionally, access the application from the browser using the external IP and add some products to the cart.
+{{< /notice >}}

 ## Undesired Network Access

-This microservice application has quite a few components and, among them, we can see that the `CartService` communicates with the `Cache` (a Redis instance) to store the product items in the user's shopping cart.
+This microservice application has quite a few components and, among them, we can see that the `CartService` communicates with the `Cache` (implemented by Redis) to store the product items in the user's shopping cart.
 See the [architecutre diagram](https://github.com/GoogleCloudPlatform/microservices-demo#architecture) for details on how the components are related to each other.

 List the Kubernetes services in the cluster to identify the Redis service: